cdl-geneseo/geneseo-dictionary/B/Bitchin.md

 # Bitchin

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitchin

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: Terrific; &quot;That Corvette is bitchin.&quot; F92 AJ-falling out of use.
 Only 22% of the students surveyed identified this term.
 S99 AJ-71% of students still identify with this term as meaning awesome/cool.
 F06